 USB allows data exchange between your computer and a wide range of simultaneously accessible external Plug and Play peripherals.
-The 366X-AS, 366X-AV and 366A-AV models are equipped with 6 USB connectors.
-The 366A-BV models are equipped with four USB connectors.
+These models are equipped with four (version 1.1) USB connectors.
 USB 1 and USB 2 are external connectors.
 They can be found on the PC 99 ATX connector.
 The other USB connectors are internal connectors and can be used to connect other USB devices.
 (Cables for the internal connectors are sold separately).